 5. Submit all documents to email@example.com or attach them online to our online Application Form.

-6. Following the interview process, the Academic Director (ADir) will then assess the application based on the evidence submitted.
-The Academic Director may request further evidence such as a demonstration or the sitting of the relevant examination if the evidence submitted in the application is not deemed adequate in terms of authenticity, validity, reliability, currency or sufficiency.
+6. Following the interview process, the Head of Hospitality, Cookery and Events will then assess the application based on the evidence submitted.
+The Head of Hospitality, Cookery and Events may request further evidence such as a demonstration or the sitting of the relevant examination if the evidence submitted in the application is not deemed adequate in terms of authenticity, validity, reliability, currency or sufficiency.

 7. The student will be advised in writing of the outcome of the application.
 If unsuccessful, the student has the right to appeal using the complaints and appeals process.